yoshakami/WaccaCircle/README.md

 outer circle + hold 11: minus for left part, and plus for right part<br>

 ## DXinput
-the exe made for Cemu uses DirectInput<br>
+the exe made for CemuWithMotion uses DirectInput<br>
 this one uses Xinput with the same controls, and still keeps the code to feed the Direct Input vJoy device

 ## Xinput